 I found a draft registration card at Ancestry.com dated 12 Sep 1918 for an Anthony George Baltrunas born 20 Apr 1900 listed as living on 289 First Street in Pittsfield, MA.
 Birth place is listed as Russia.
 Nearest relative is listed as Anthony Gaston also of 289 First Street.

-I had sort of dismissed this record as being my Lithuanian G-Uncle.
+I had sort of dismissed this record as being my Lithuanian great uncle.
 The ship manifest of “Anton” and his mom, dated April 1902, listed him as being 36 months of age, thus born in 1899.
 The family disappeared from the Pittsfield city directories in 1918 and began to appear in Athol, MA directories – I assumed that he moved with the family.
 I didn’t have the Gaston’s as a related surname.
-Not to mention that Anthony’s father arrived at Ellis Island on 7 April 1900, meaning he would have left behind a wife who was ready to deliver any day!!
+Not to mention that Anthony’s father arrived at Ellis Island on 7 April 1900, meaning he would have left behind a wife who delivered their first child 13 days later!!
+This couldn’t be my great uncle Anthony!
+Could it?

 But… The 1930 Pittsfield census has a Charles Billings, single, age 25, born in MA, both parents born in Lithuania, listed as a boarder at 387 Draper Avenue at the home of Anthony Gaston, age 52, born in Lithuania and wife Ann, age 46, born in Lithuania.